GPlates/new-gplates-website/src/pages/docs/user-manual/Pole_Manipulation.md

 next: 'KinematicsTool'
 ---

 This chapter describes how to manipulate the reconstruction pole hierarchy using the Modify Reconstruction Poles tool.
+For a description into Total Reconstruction Poles, see [here](/docs/user-manual/Reconstructions/#total-reconstruction-poles) in the Reconstructions chapter.

 1 Modify Reconstruction Poles Tool
 ================================